Petrolia High School

 Petrolia High School is a public high school located in the community of Petrolia, Texas (USA) and classified as a 2A school by the UIL.
 It is part of the Petrolia Independent School District located in west central Clay County.
 The school serves Petrolia, Dean, and Byers.

 History

 A consolidation vote with neighboring Byers Independent School District was held in 2012 due to dwindling enrollment at Byers School.
 Students from Byers began attending Petrolia in the fall of 2012.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Petrolia Pirates compete in the following sports: